UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionCreatePreviewReq.md

 ### NewUnibeeApiMerchantSubscriptionCreatePreviewReq

-`func NewUnibeeApiMerchantSubscriptionCreatePreviewReq(gatewayId int64, planId int64, userId int64, ) *UnibeeApiMerchantSubscriptionCreatePreviewReq`
+`func NewUnibeeApiMerchantSubscriptionCreatePreviewReq(planId int64, ) *UnibeeApiMerchantSubscriptionCreatePreviewReq`

 NewUnibeeApiMerchantSubscriptionCreatePreviewReq instantiates a new UnibeeApiMerchantSubscriptionCreatePreviewReq object This constructor will assign default values to properties that have it defined,